exakat/exakat/docs/Rules.rst

 With typehint, some checks on the arguments are now handled by the type system.

-In particular, a type hinted argument can't be null, unless it is explicitely nullable, or has a ``null`` value as default.
+In particular, a type hinted argument can't be null, unless it is explicitly nullable, or has a ``null`` value as default.

 .. code-block:: php